 No, the Department will not accept the Internal Revenue Service’s POA form.
 A POA-1 form must be completed.

-- When will my client's POA expire with the Department?
+- When will my client's POA expire with DOR?

 POAs expire after five years.
 Therefore, every five years your client will need to renew the POA.